Quick Take

 - Red mulberry

-As insectivores, one of the biggest threats for the scissor-tailed flycatcher is pesticides.
-Not all insects will experience a fatal reaction to pesticides.
-However, the chemicals remain in their bodies.
+As insectivores, one of the biggest threats to the scissor-tailed flycatcher is pesticides.
+Not all insects will experience a fatal reaction to pesticides, but the chemicals can remain in their bodies.
 As a result, when these birds eat a large number of insects with these chemicals in their bodies, the chemicals can affect the scissor-tailed flycatcher as well.
-The same can go for herbicides, which can also enter the bodies of plant-eating insects that may fall prey to this species.
+The same applies to herbicides, which can also enter the bodies of plant-eating insects that may fall prey to this species.

 Predators are also a concern for scissor-tailed flycatchers.
 They are mainly preyed on by birds of prey, although certain reptiles may prey on hatchlings and eggs.